ilhamkabir/essays/README.md

     - <a href="https://github.com/ilhamkabir/essays/blob/main/Science%20and%20Technology/a-technical-guide-to-the-btc-transaction-process.pdf">
         A Technical Guide to the BTC Transaction Process
     </a>
-        * This paper is meant for Software Engineers.
+        [This paper is meant for Software Engineers]
     <br /><br />

     - <a href="https://github.com/ilhamkabir/essays/blob/main/Science%20and%20Technology/critical-section-problem.pdf">
         We’ve Solved the Critical Section Problem
     </a>
-        * This paper is meant for Software Engineers.
+        [This paper is meant for Software Engineers]
     <br /><br />